-1 SWRCB Order No. WR 95-10 concluded that Cal-Am does not have a legal right for about 10,730 AFA (about 69% of the water supplied to Cal-Am customers) which was being diverted from the Carmel River and that diversions were having an adverse effect on the public trust resources of the river.
+1 SWRCB Order No. WR 95-10 concluded that Cal-Am does not have a legal right for about 10,730 AFA (about 69% of the water then supplied to Cal-Am customers) which was being diverted from the Carmel River and that diversions were having an adverse effect on the public trust resources of the river.

-In February 2017, the MPWMD Board of Directors adopted Ordinance No. 169 which repealed the existing Regulation XV, The Expanded Water Conservation and Standby Rationing Plan of the Monterey Peninsula Water Management District and replaced it with a streamlined conservation and rationing plan known as "The 2016 Monterey Peninsula Water Conservation and Rationing Plan."
+In February 2017, the MPWMD Board of Directors adopted Ordinance No. 169 which repealed the old Regulation XV, The Expanded Water Conservation and Standby Rationing Plan of the Monterey Peninsula Water Management District, and replaced it with a streamlined conservation and rationing plan known as "The 2016 Monterey Peninsula Water Conservation and Rationing Plan."
+Cal-Am's rationing plan, known as Rule 14.1.1, mirrors the District's requirements.

-A key element of the Conservation Program was also added in 1997 when the District began issuing rebates for voluntary toilet replacements with Ultra-Low Flush ("ULF") 1.6 gallons-per-flush toilets.
+A key element of the Conservation Program was added in 1997 when the District began issuing rebates for voluntary toilet replacements with Ultra-Low Flush ("ULF") 1.6 gallons-per-flush toilets.
 Initially, the District shared funding with Cal-Am.
 Today, the rebate funds for Cal-Am customers are supported by the ratepayers through a conservation surcharge on the Cal-Am bill, with the District administering the program.
+Rebates for non-Cal-Am customers are paid by the District through its general fund.

-Implementation and Activities During Calendar Year 2019
+Implementation and Activities During Calendar Year 2020